bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 20°
-- Breezy and Overcast
+- Light Snow and Windy
-- 72% humidity
+- 75% humidity
-- 13 mph wind
+- 16 mph wind
 - 100% cloud cover
 - 42 AQI 🟩
 - 0.01 inches of rain and 0.52 inches of snow in the past 24 hours